Samic333/AV/DEPLOYMENT_SUMMARY.md

 ## ⚠️ Important Notes

-1. **Never commit actual secrets** - Use DigitalOcean's SECRET type or set in dashboard
+1. **Never commit actual secrets** - Use DigitalOcean's SECRET type or set in dashboard.
-2. **Migrations must be committed** - They're needed for production deployment
+2. **Migrations must be committed** - They're needed for production deployment.
-3. **First deployment** - May take 5-10 minutes for initial setup
+3. **First deployment** - May take 5-10 minutes for initial setup.
-4. **Database** - Will be created automatically by App Platform
+4. **Database** - Will be created automatically by App Platform.
-5. **Domains** - Configure after initial deployment succeeds

 ## 🐛 Troubleshooting

 If deployment fails:
-1. Check build logs in App Platform dashboard
+1. Check build logs in App Platform dashboard.
-2. Verify all environment variables are set
+2. Verify all environment variables are set.
-3. Ensure GitHub repository is accessible
+3. Ensure GitHub repository is accessible.
-4. Check that migrations are committed to repository
+4. Check that migrations are committed to repository.
-5. Verify Node.js version compatibility
+5. Verify Node.js version compatibility.

 For detailed troubleshooting, see `DEPLOYMENT.md`.